Table of contents

 Traditionally, this meant hiring a legal advisor, spending weeks drafting documentation, and then repeating the whole process every time the law changed.
 For smaller companies without a legal department, it was a financially and time-consuming process.

-AML PROOF automates the whole process — from setting up the obliged entity profile and the system of internal policies, through identification and client screening, to risk assessment and generating reports ready for FAÚ.
-The result of every case is structured documentation with an audit trail.
+AML PROOF automates the entire process — from setting up the internal policy system and risk assessment, through client identification and screening, to generating documentation ready for the FAU.
+The result of each case is a structured report with a timestamped audit trail — exactly what inspectors look for.

 Frequently Asked Questions